vngnzz/Lockeweb-Companion/README.md

 <br>

-If you are using v1.18.3 or newer, using a clean folder and running this should normally be enough:
+Use a clean folder and run:

 ```text
 abrir_lockeweb.bat